nosklo/ds4drv-cemuhook/README.rst

 ds4drv for Cemu hook - epigramx' fork for correct yaw axis multiplier, true MAC address and misc fixes
 ====

-This is DS4 driver that includes a `cemuhook <https://cemuhook.sshnuke.net/padudpserver.html>`_ motion server.
+This is a DS4 driver that includes a `cemuhook <https://cemuhook.sshnuke.net/padudpserver.html>`_ motion server.
 It allows to use motion data("gyro"), and other input of DualShock 4 with `Cemu <http://cemu.info/>`_ over network or locally on Linux.
 Rumble in Cemu is possible because of Wine XInput emulation.

 How to install it:
 ^^^^

-Step 1: Install pip and BlueZ dev files on Debian/Ubuntu/etc.:
+Step 1: Install pip and BlueZ dev files on Debian/Ubuntu/etc. or do the equivalent on other distros:
 ::
   sudo apt-get install python3-pip libbluetooth-dev